This post may contain affiliate links. Please read my affiliate policy for more information.

 Because it’s too high.

-Because I like to save money and I’m sure you do too, I’m sharing my favorite hidden gems to help you save on healthcare costs including common and not-so-common procedures.
+So I’m always on the lookout for ways to save money.
+I’m sharing my favorite little-known cost-savings gems to help you save on healthcare costs including common and not-so-common procedures.

 Costs for the same procedure can vary from hospital to hospital or clinic to clinic.
 Why should you pay double or triple for a procedure from one location when you can get the same procedure down the street for less?